 When inflation is high, it requires contractionary economic policies.
 Sharp price increases erode the purchasing power of money.
 If left untreated, it can cause distrust of the domestic currency, as in periods of hyperinflation.

 The central bank can tighten its monetary policy.
-They can do this by raising policy rates, raising reserve requirement ratios or open market operations by selling government securities.
+They can do this by raising policy rates, raising reserve requirement ratios, or opening market operations by selling government securities.

-On the other hand, the government also can tighten fiscal policy.
-The government can choose to increase taxes or reduce spending.
+On the other hand, the government can also tighten fiscal policy by increasing taxes or reducing spending.

 Likewise, when taxes rise, household disposable income decreases.
 They have to pay more taxes, reducing the amount spent on the consumption of goods and services.